 Riley Lowe is one of the project coordinators at the TransYouth Project.
 She graduated from the University of Washington where she was a a psychology major and worked in the Social Cognitive Development lab.
 Riley hopes to one day attend graduate school in clinical psychology.
 She supervises the undergrad team and leads the majority of research trips around the U.S. and Canada.

 Selin Gülgöz is a postdoctoral fellow working at the TransYouth Project.
 She graduated from the University of Michigan, with a Ph.D. in developmental psychology in 2015, and before that received her B.A. from Koç University.
-Her work with the TYP is currently focused on understanding early gender development in transgender and gender diverse children.
+Her work focuses on understanding early gender development.

 Annie Fast is a fifth year graduate student in the developmental area .
 She received her B.A. in psychology from Providence College.
 In addition to her main line of work on prosocial behavior in children, at the TYP, Annie studies transgender preschoolers.

 Elizabeth Enright is a fourth year graduate student in the developmental area.
 She received her B.S. from Ripon College in psychology and math.
 In addition to her main line of work on social status understanding in children, at the TYP she has explored gender stereotyping in transgender children.

 Lily Durwood is a second year graduate student in the child clinical and developmental areas.
 She received her B.A. from Harvard University in psychology and women and gender studies.
 In the SCD lab, Lily examines gender development and mental health in transgender and gender nonconforming children.